arcadon42/Get_next_line/README.md

 ## 💡 About the project

 The get_next_line function in C serves the fundamental purpose of reading and processing a text file or input stream line by line.
 It's particularly useful for scenarios where you need to extract information or perform operations on each line of a file without loading the entire file into memory at once.

 We need to handle the following situations:

-    If the read buffer doesn't have a '\n', we concatenate with the previous buffer and call read again.
+    1. Reading and Concatenating Buffers: If the current read buffer from the file doesn't have a newline character ('\n'), you concatenate its contents with the previous buffer content.
+This step ensures that a line that spans multiple buffers is correctly handled.
-    If the read buffer has a '\n', we concatenate with the previous buffer up to '\n'.
+    2. Processing Lines: If the read buffer contains a newline character ('\n'), you concatenate the buffer content up to the newline character with the previous buffer content.
+This creates a complete line that can be returned.
-    If we reach the end of the file (read() == 0), we concatenate with the previous buffer.
+    3. End of File Handling: When you reach the end of the file (i.e., the read() function returns 0), you concatenate the buffer content with the previous buffer content.
+This is important to capture any remaining data that didn't end with a newline character.
+    4. Allocating and Returning Line: After processing and concatenating the buffers, you allocate memory for a new string that contains the entire line without the newline character.
+This is the string that the function will return.
-    We finally point line to an allocated string that contains the entire line without the '\n'.
-Then we release the memory allocated in the intermediate strings and return 1 or 0 for '\n' and end_of_file respectively.
+	5. Memory Management: You mentioned that you release the memory allocated for intermediate buffers and return values accordingly: 1 if a newline was found, 0 for end of file, and -1 for any error or invalid parameter conditions.
-    If the parameters have any problems (BUFFER_SIZE <= 0), or if in any operation we were unable to allocate memory, we free whatever memory was allocated and return -1.
+    6. Error Handling: You've also noted that if there are issues with parameters (like BUFFER_SIZE being <= 0) or if memory allocation fails at any point, you free the allocated memory and return -1 to indicate an error.

 ## 🛠️ Usage